 You should also ensure that any content you produce is accurate to the last detail since the public could construe it as legal advice and follow it to the letter.
 Google pays particular attention to any content that may affect a search user’s livelihood.

 All content should end with a call to action that tells readers what to do next.
 Those can help the content convert more people into legitimate leads.

 Remember that all legal content you create for your firm must have someone you can trust to edit the work.
 And it should be edited more than once, with multiple sets of eyes looking it over, so you don’t miss any simple mistakes.

 The editor should be familiar with all the basics of a well-written piece and the elements that make the content SEO-friendly.

 5. Promoting Your Content

-After creating a piece of content, the next step is to promote it.
+Content often needs a nudge to be impactful.
+So, after creating a piece of content, the next step is to promote it.

+But social media isn’t the only place you want to share your content.
 One of the most fitting places to promote content is via email.

 6. Measuring Conversions